thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-01-22-robotic-artist-residents-news.markdown

 ---
-title          : "Robotic Artist Residents in the News" listing-teaser : Artist Catie Cuan was recently featured by PBS and Engadget about her work with ThoughtWorks Arts.
+title          : "Robotic Artist Residents in the News"
 ---
 Robotics resident Catie Cuan was recently featured in a video feature for [Engadget](https://www.engadget.com/2018/10/12/robot-choreography-catie-cuan/), highlighting the importance of machine movement.